Skip to main content

 Stearns County, MinnesotaEutrophic

-Cedar Island Lake pulls a D on the LakeGrade rubric — phosphorus loading and limited clarity hold it below the Minnesota average.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Cedar Island Lake pulls a D on the LakeGrade rubric — phosphorus loading and limited clarity hold it below the Minnesota average. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 At a TSI of 60, Cedar Island Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
 The lake's 75 ft maximum depth is in the upper tier for Minnesota — deep enough for cold-water fish to find refuge in summer.
 The lake's 986 acres and 27.1 miles of shoreline put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
-Within the 55 graded lakes of Stearns County, Cedar Island Lake sits at rank 42, near the bottom of the county list.
+Cedar Island Lake sits at rank 41 of 55 in Stearns County, in the lower half of the local distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-10-17.
 Grade methodology: LakeGrade methodology.